intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 We also train a default model so you don't get hung up on that, but it isn't a very good model for the problem, so if you've got time and want to explore more you can jump in there.

+## For when thing's go wrong

+Hopefully it hasn't broken for you, but incase something goes wrong feel free to come up here and take a look.

-## Solution guide
+#### Solution guide

 If at any point you get lost, that's totally normal.
 Feel free to look at the fancy (we use bash!) [solution shell scripts https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/tree/master/multi-cloud](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/tree/master/multi-cloud).

-### If it all catches on fire

-Hopefully it hasn't broken for you, but incase something goes wrong feel free to come up here and take a look.

 #### Debugging